-If you are unique and world famous, it’s but natural that the (at least) some folks in the world are going to follow your footsteps and dare to bootleg you.
+If you are unique and world-famous, it’s but natural that the (at least) some folks in the world are going to follow your footsteps and dare to bootleg you.
 It’s a matter of pride, I believe.
 But the world’s only ‘seven-star’ hotel, the Burj Al Arab in Dubai doesn’t believe so and have called in a team of top international lawyers to fire a warning shot at Millbay’s lead developers, the English Cities Fund.
 The issue is they feel that concept designs for Millbay’s iconic new tower, Clyde Quay, resemble too closely their sail-shaped Dubai landmark.
-However the folks at English Cities Fund don’t think so and they assert that they didn’t set out to rival the Burj Al Arab Hotel.
-They are delighted that the folks in Middle East see the potential competition from Millbay as a fantastic tourist destination as well as a great place to live and work.
+However, the folks at English Cities Fund don’t think so and they assert that they didn’t set out to rival the Burj Al Arab Hotel.
+They are delighted that the folks in the Middle East see the potential competition from Millbay as a fantastic tourist destination as well as a great place to live and work.

-Under ECf’s proposals, the Clyde Quay tower is envisaged as being a slim and architecturally elegant building of the highest quality – something which will become a focal point for the new Millbay and of which everyone in the city can be proud.
+Under ECF’s proposals, the Clyde Quay tower is envisaged as being a slim and architecturally elegant building of the highest quality – something which will become a focal point for the new Millbay and of which everyone in the city can be proud.

 The tower would be at the center of a bustling Mediterranean-style quarter on Clyde Quay, featuring bars, a café/ restaurant, and leisure facilities with views over the waterfront.
 Clyde Quay is the second major phase of work at Millbay, with work already well underway on Cargo – the first development in the £350million regeneration of the former docks.
 Cargo is on schedule to be completed by summer 2008, but already more than half of the 101 properties for sale have been bought.